There are seven sacraments in the Church and those which relate most directly to the daily life of the parish are described below.

 First Holy Communion The First Holy Communion course runs during term-time between October and May for children in Year 3 and above, together with their parents.
-The children's sessions are led by our First Holy Communion catechists and the parents by Fr John.
+The children's sessions are led by our First Holy Communion catechists and the parents by Fr Martin.

 Reconciliation This sacrament is sometimes known as Confession or Penance.
 It is the means given us by Jesus to restore us to friendship with God and with one another.
 This sacrament is normally available as on the Notice Board or at any reasonable time, on request.

 Confirmation Most years we run a Confirmation programme between October and Eastertide.

 Marriage Engaged couples looking towards celebrating the sacrament of Marriage should, in the first instance contact Fr Martin.
 As least six months notice is required by Church law to ensure that proper preparation can take place.

 Becoming a Catholic through the Rite of Christian Initiation for Adults

 The Rite of Christian Initiation for Adults (RCIA) is a process in which adults are initiated in the Catholic faith.
 The process involves sharing our faith in a group setting.
 When there are enquirers seeking to find out more about our faith a programme will begin in the autumn.
 In the New Year those wishing to go further will commit themselves as catechumens (those not already baptised) or candidates (those baptised in other Christian traditions but wishing to come into full communion with the Catholic Church).